Natural Classic Gamine

 But it is interesting to think about how when a person with a warm color season has Natural and/or Gamine, then their season’s warm colors seem especially harmonious with the warm, welcoming vibes of their style type.

-So if you’re a cool-toned NCG, you might be able to use color to highly emphasize your Classic essence, and emphasize your Natural and Gamine in other ways.
+So if you’re a cool-toned NCG, you might be able to use color to highly emphasize your Classic, and then emphasize your Natural and Gamine in other ways.

 The Most Common Beauty Type?